Caffeine fuels the world’s productivity.

 Although there are a lot of similarities between caffeine and modafinil, there are also a lot of differences.

-Along with this complexity, there are many different neurotransmitters, enzyme reactions, and other factors that can be used to change the brain’s functionality.
+Adding to the complexity, there are many different neurotransmitters, enzyme reactions, and other factors that can be used to change the brain’s functionality.

 The brain and the rest of the nervous system essentially have two different halves; the sympathetic nervous system (SNS), and the parasympathetic nervous system (PNS).

-The SNS: Stimulation
+A) The SNS: Stimulation

 The SNS is responsible for stimulating the body and the mind.